Garissone Innocent

-Garissone Innocent (born 16 April 2000) is a French professional footballer who plays as a goalkeeper for Belgian Pro League club Eupen.
+Garissone Innocent (born 16 April 2000) is a professional footballer who plays as a goalkeeper.
+Born in France, he plays for the Haiti national team.

 Club career

 Paris Saint-Germain

 Innocent joined Paris Saint-Germain (PSG) in 2015, and signed his first professional contract on 31 May 2018, making him a Parisian player until June 2021.

 On 3 October 2019, Innocent signed a two-year contract extension with PSG.
 He took the role of fourth goalkeeper at Paris Saint-Germain during the 2019–20 season, behind Keylor Navas, Sergio Rico, and Marcin Bułka.
 The team would go on to win all four domestic competitions and finish runner-up in the UEFA Champions League.

 2020–21: Loan to Caen

-On 2 October 2020, Innocent joined Caen on a season-long loan with an option to buy.
+On 2 October 2020, Innocent joined Caen on a season-long loan with a purchase option.
 He made his professional debut in a 3–2 win against Dunkerque on 18 December.

 During a match against Chambly on 30 January 2021, Innocent collapsed on the field.
 He reportedly suffered a tachycardia attack, and was rushed to the hospital.
 Caen later confirmed that Innocent had regained consciousness, though manager Pascal Dupraz said that the player still "had trouble speaking and breathing."
 Innocent would remain under observation at the hospital overnight, with his condition remaining stable.
 The match eventually resulted in a 4–2 victory for Chambly.
 Coincidentally in the same match, Chambly's goalkeeper Xavier Pinoteau was also taken to the hospital after taking a blow to the head.
 Innocent made his return to the bench for Caen in a match against Nancy on 2 March.
 However, he would not make any more appearances for the club for the rest of the season.